articles

 I have observed introversion and extroversion to be inborn traits that cannot be changed.
 My older son is an extrovert, and he was born this way.
 My younger son is an introvert and has been since birth.
 One situation where I could observe this difference was when I carried them in a sling—my older son wanted to look outward and watch everything going on, becoming restless if I turned him inward toward my body; my younger son wanted me to face him inward, enjoying the walk without looking outward.
 He felt calm and comfortable facing inward, not watching the external world, while my older son needed to see everything happening outside, even as a few weeks old.

 Because my dad was an introvert, others in my family are familiar with and understand what introversion is.
-I wasn’t bullied for being introverted by my family, and I had never experienced hate for being an introvert until I encountered this man, who has not only bullied me horrifically because of this personality trait but is also trying to destroy me.
+I wasn’t bullied for being introverted by my family, and I had never experienced hate for being an introvert until I encountered one particular man, who has not only bullied me horrifically because of this personality trait but is also trying to destroy me.
 My introversion is accepted by most of my family members because it is who I am, and it is normal.
 I also have other family members who are quiet, enjoy spending time alone, and are introverts just like me.
 Others are extroverts, and I have learned to respect these differences and accept both as normal.

 It is usually more common for extroverts to disrespect introversion than for introverts to disrespect extroversion.
 I have come across many extroverts who tried to change my introversion because they thought it was abnormal and not how a person is supposed to behave, or they will relentlessly bully the introvert because it is not how they behave as extroverts.